pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

      -- Global (G): The origin of this frame lies somewhere near the centre of rectangle formed by cameras 0-3.
 The global marker is placed here during the extrinsic calibration process.
 So, in that case the marker frame is same as global frame.

      -- Auxilliary (A): The origin of this frame lies somewhere near the centre of rectangle formed by cameras 2-5 (i.e. the other rectangle).
 The auxilliary marker here during the extrinsic calibration process.
 This tag is necessary for when calibrating the rig when all cameras can't see a single tag for the purpose of computing their extrinsics.
-Instead we use a single tag for the first camera rectangle, and then move/add a marker in the second rectangle and obtain the transforms for the
+Instead we use a single tag for the first camera rectangle, and then move/add a marker in the second rectangle and obtain the transforms for the remaining cameras.

      We obtain the (inverse) extrinsics of the first rectangle with respect to a marker we'll call "global":
      T_cam0_global  <-- given by runCalibration